dangchinh25/ds-visualizer/README.md

 ## Credits
 This project is heavily inspired by the [python package](https://pypi.org/project/dsplot/) written by [Bill Tran](https://github.com/billtrn).
 Please check out his work if you ever use Python.

+## Contributing

+For more info on how to contribute to ds-visualizer, see the [docs](./CONTRIBUTING.md).

 ## License
 [MIT](LICENSE)